 Brent Handel, Q.C. has also volunteered his time over the years to teach continuing education courses to other lawyers with the Legal Education Society of Alberta.
-Finally, Brent Handel has taught a university level business law course to university students for many years.
+Finally, Brent Handel has taught a university level business law course on a part-time basis to university students for many years.

 “Brent is a very capable, compassionate and practical lawyer who is

 very experienced in handling serious personal injury claims.”

 Case Comment on the Alberta Court of Appeal decision in McLaren v.
 McLaren Estate, 2011 ABCA 299

 By Cheryl Yingst Bartel and Brent L. Handel, Q.C.

 We took this case to the Alberta Court of Appeal and one issue at appeal was the consideration, if any, to give to government funded care costs when considering the award for future treatment costs.
 Unfortunately, the Court of Appeal failed to explain why the funding risk was expected to be “modest”, when the same Court had accepted in Cherwoniak v.
 Walker, supra, that a Trial Judge was entitled to entirely disregard the provision of government services in making an award of cost of future care, and several lower Courts had also made this determination.